spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

 template](/guides/user/canary/config/filter_templates/).

    This is only available  if your Spinnaker is [configured for it]().
-Filter templates are collections of [StackDriver monitoring filters](https://cloud.google.com/monitoring/api/v3/filters).
+Filter templates are collections of [Stackdriver monitoring filters](https://cloud.google.com/monitoring/api/v3/filters).

    Here's an example: